DeWitt General Hospital: Camp Flint

 Near DeWitt General Hospital, a prisoner of war camp was built, called Camp Flint.
 Camp Flint held German POWs, at it peak the camp held up to 500 prisoners.
 Camp Camp Flint was built in 1938 as a Great Depression labor camp for unemployed men.
 Camp Flint was a depression Federal and State of California public works project.
 The unemployed men lived in wood and canvas huts.
-In January of 1942 the US Army took over Camp Flint and stationed the 32nd Infantry Division and then the 754th Military Police Battalion to guard the Southern Pacific Railroad tunnels and bridges against potential saboteurs.
-To support DeWitt General Hospital, 200 German Prisoners of War were transferred to Camp Flint from Florence, Arizona in June of 1945.
+In January 1942 the US Army took over Camp Flint and stationed the 32nd Infantry Division and then the 754th Military Police Battalion to guard the Southern Pacific Railroad tunnels and bridges against potential saboteurs.
+To support DeWitt General Hospital, 200 German Prisoners of War were transferred to Camp Flint from Florence, Arizona, in June 1945.
 The camp closed in 1946.
 On the fairgrounds is the Gold Country Museum, a Works Progress Administration–Camp Flint building.